ToolVS

 Is Bitbucket better than GitLab?

-Bitbucket is better for Atlassian teams with deep Jira integration and lower paid pricing ($3/user/month).
-GitLab is better for complete DevOps — built-in CI/CD, security scanning, container registry, and self-hosting options.
+Bitbucket is better for Atlassian teams wanting native Jira integration at $3/user/month.
+GitLab is better as a complete DevOps platform with built-in CI/CD, security scanning, and self-hosting.
+Your choice depends on whether you prioritize Atlassian ecosystem or DevOps completeness.

 Is GitLab free?